open3dengineering/i3_Berlin/Software/Cura/README.md

-Please isntall at least Cura 14.09 on your Platform OS
+Please install at least Cura 14.09 on your Platform OS
        *Downlaod from [http://software.ultimaker.com/?show=all](http://software.ultimaker.com/?show=all)*

        - Cura_14.09.exe for Windows (XP/Vista/8)